 But Mazatlan was a fantastic place to meet and interact with kind local Mexican people — no trouble for us.

-Mazatlan, Mexico: better than Puerto Vallarta
+We think Mazatlan is better for expats than Puerto Vallarta

 Just as I think Mahahual is better than Tulum if you are looking for a quiet Caribbean spot, I believe Mazatlan is better than Puerto Vallarta if you are looking for a lively city.